Biosafety Committee - UTDPP1016

 - Create and maintain in the Office of the Environmental Health and Safety Director a central reference file and library of catalogs, books, articles, newsletters, and other communications as a source of advice and reference regarding, for example, availability and quality of the safety equipment; availability and level of biological containment for various host-vector systems; suitable training of personnel; and data on the potential biohazards associated with certain recombinant DNAs.

 - Develop a safety and operations manual for any facility maintained by the University and used in support of recombinant DNA research.

-- Perform all responsibilities required of an IBC under the Guidelines as same may be amended from time to time.
-Should the Biosafety Committee's duties under the Guidelines conflict with any duties outlined in the Policy Memorandum, then, the Guidelines will control.
+- Perform all responsibilities required of an Institutional Biosafety Committee (IBC) under the NIH Guidelines as same may be amended from time to time.
+Should the Biosafety Committee's duties under the NIH Guidelines conflict with any duties outlined in this policy, then, the Guidelines will control.

-Under the guidelines Section IV.
-B. 2, an institution's "responsibilities need not be restricted to recombinant DNA."
+Under the NIH Guidelines Section IV- B- 2, an institution's "responsibilities need not be restricted to recombinant or synthetic nucleic acid molecule research."
 Accordingly, the Committee also operates as the institutional chemical safety committee to develop policies for the acquisition, safe handling and storage of hazardous chemical materials that require oversight under local, State and Federal guidelines.